cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart-real-cloud.md

 # Before You Begin

-It is recommended that you try the [Getting started](quickstart.html) first familiarize yourself with Cloudify and its concepts.
+It is recommended that you try the [Getting started guide](quickstart.html) first familiarize yourself with Cloudify and its concepts.
 Also, to complete this tutorial you'll need to have a cloud environment of yout choice and credentials.